albar965/littlenavmap-manual/src/en/APPENDIX.rst

 -  Navdata updates are not read properly from the MSFS scenery library.
 This is in general no issue since you can also update the navdata in *Little Navmap* with the Navigraph FMS Data Manager to keep the program in sync with MSFS.
 Stock data is not affected by this.
+-  You can set a parking spot or fuel pad as starting position in a flight plan but note that runways and helipads as starting positions will be ignored by MSFS.
 -  MSFS multiplayer and real-time AI cannot be displayed yet.
 These do not appear in the SimConnect interface.
 -  Simulator weather cannot be shown for MSFS since SimConnect weather functions are deprecated and